 of the myth of social Darwinism: The ambiguous legacy of Richard

-Hofstadter's Social Darwinism in American Thought - Leonard, Thomas C. Article
+Hofstadter's Social Darwinism in American Thought - Leonard, Thomas C.

 Abstract: The term "social Darwinism" owes its currency and many of its connotations to Richard Hofstadter's influential Social Darwinism in American Thought, 1860-1915 (SDAT).
-The post-SDAT meanings of "social Darwinism" are the product of an unresolved Whiggish tension in SDAT: Hofstadter championed economic reform over free market economy, but he also condemned biology in social science, this while many progressive social scientists surveyed in SDAT offered biological justifications for economic reform.
+The post-SDAT meanings of social Darwinism are the product of an unresolved Whiggish tension in SDAT: Hofstadter championed economic reform over free market economy, but he also condemned biology in social science, this while many progressive social scientists surveyed in SDAT offered biological justifications for economic reform.
 As a consequence, there are, in effect, two Hofstadters in SDAT.
 The first (call him Hofstadter1) disparaged as "social Darwinism" biological justification of laissez-faire, for this was, in his view, doubly wrong.